shimst3r/exercism-talk/exercismpresentation.md

 To get the most out of Exercism:

-- Ask you mentors **all the questions**.
+1. Ask you mentors **all the questions**.
-- **Compare your solutions** to those of other mentees.
+2. **Compare your solutions** to those of other mentees.
-- **Explore** the language in the safe environment.
+3. **Explore** the language in the safe environment.

+^ :up: Even if they are only partially related to the current exercise.
+:up: You can look at the community solutions for each exercise.
+Often those with a lot of stars or comments are worth comparing to.
+:up: You don't have to fear anything while experimenting with Exercism.

 ---

 # [fit] As a Mentor

-^ In the next section I want to tell you how mentoring on Exercism profitted me personally.
+^ In the next section I want to tell you how mentoring on Exercism profitted me personally :up:

 ---